traderjohn/yogic-startpage/README.md

 - [ ] Use font matters for Search Engine list
 - [ ] create link for the search type to the current search engine
 - [ ] get autocomplete from the respective search engine as you type in the input box
+- [ ] show your a list of things you've searched for, as a journal of your wandering mind

 ## Support
 Log issues [here](https://github.com/traderjohn/yogic-startpage/issues).